+costs of attendance will be available :

-G1 1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2006-2007 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+G1 Undergraduate full-time tuition, read room and board for a full-time unsemester or 45 quarter hours for instrumber of credits).
+A full academic y to June; usually equated to two sem one-four plan.
+Room and board is demeal plan.
+Required fees include on tuition (e.g., registration, health, or a use). ndergraduate student for titutions that derive ann year refers to the period esters, two trimesters, the efined as double occupantly charges that all full-timesters. or the FULL 2007-2008 and tuition by multiplying of time generally extendree quarters, or the perancy and 19 meals per une students must pay the academic year (30 credit hour cost by ding from September riod covered by a four- veek or the maximum nat are not included in

-G1 First-Year Undergraduates]
+G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS j i i j i i i i i i i i i i i i i i i i †

-- Tuition:

-G1 PUBLIC INSTITUTIONS İ
+PRIVATE INSTITUTIONS 1 g and a grant and a

 Tuition:

+G1 PUBLIC INSTITUTIONS

+Tuition:

 In-district

-G1 PUBLIC INSTITUTIONS †
+G1 PUBLIC INSTITUTIONS

-In-state (out-of-district):
+~ 4 In-state (out-of-district):

-G1 PUBLIC INSTITUTIONS †
+G1 PUBLIC INSTITUTIONS Out-of-state:

-Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition:
+O1 Tuition:

 G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

 (on-campus)

 G1 ROOM ONLY:

-(on-campus)
+04 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-7

-G1 Comprehensive tuition and room an ' •
+G1 Comprehensive tuition and room and d board fee (if your

-college cannot provide separate tuiti ion and room and
+• college cannot provide separate tuiti

-board fees): \$42,120]
+board fees): \$46,910

-20 1 2 2 2 2 т : фооо

-G1 Other: Student Activity Fee is \$220.
+G1 Other:

+00 Minim Movino

 G2 Minimum Maximum

-UZ.
-I IVIII III II III III ı ıvıaxilliülli